 Vehicle safety is a key factor when individuals and families look at purchasing a new or used vehicle.
 As consumers, we expect that the products we purchase are safe and will function properly.
 We put our own safety, and the safety of those we love, in the hands of vehicle manufacturers every time we get behind the wheel.

-Vehicle Recalls And The Dangers Of Defective Products
+The Dangers Of Defective Products

 Unfortunately, some vehicles roll off of the assembly line with hidden dangers and defective parts that put your life at risk, and there is often no way to know of the dangers until it is too late.
 At the law firm of McCarthy Weisberg Cummings, P.C., our car accident attorneys have more than 40 years of experience helping injured clients get the results they need.
 We are here to seek justice and obtain compensation for anyone who was in an accident with a recalled vehicle.

 We offer free, no-risk consultations.
 Please call our Harrisburg law firm at 717-238-5707 or contact our office online.
 We accept all injury cases on a contingency fee basis, so you will owe nothing unless we recover compensation on your behalf.

 We will happily travel to you if your injuries prevent you from visiting our office.

 Vehicle manufacturers have a duty to inform the public of any recalls for defective parts as soon as they are aware of the issue.
 This notification, however, often occurs too late for many people who become a victim of serious, life-changing car accidents.
 Defects could include:

 - Air bag deployment failure